International reactions to Fitna: Southeast Asia

 Ahmad Zahid Hamidi, a member of the Cabinet of Malaysia government, urged Muslim intellectuals and youths to "take advantage of their resourcefulness and skills which they had used against the establishment, this time to defend Islam" through the internet; a reference to when hackers defaced a governmental webpage in protest of a proposed ban on pornography.
-The Pan-Malaysian Islamic Party, an opposition policial party, delivered a letter to the Dutch embassy warning that the film would "invite vengeance", and, along with former president Mahathir bin Mohamad, called for a worldwide Muslim boycott of Dutch goods.
-Bin Mohamad said: "If the world's 1.3 billion Muslims unite and say they won't buy, then it [the boycott] will be effective."
+The Pan-Malaysian Islamic Party, an opposition policial party, delivered a letter to the Dutch embassy warning that the film would "invite vengeance", and, along with former president Mahathir Mohamad, called for a worldwide Muslim boycott of Dutch goods.
+Mahathir said: "If the world's 1.3 billion Muslims unite and say they won't buy, then it [the boycott] will be effective."
 The Muslim Consumers Association of Malaysia, the Consultative Council, and the Muslim Restaurants Association of Malaysia released a joint statement referring to Fitna as having insulted the Koran, and called on Muslims to boycott Dutch goods.
 Malay supermarket Mydin has marked Dutch goods in red, indicating their country of origin.

 There was a demonstration outside the Dutch embassy in Kuala Lumpur on 4 April 2008, attended by approximately fifty members of the Pan-Malaysian Islamic Party.
 Slogans such as "Long live Islam" and "Crush the Netherlands" were shouted.
 A leader of the political party said: "He wants to insult Islam, insult our prophet, insult our Quran," and called for a fatwa ordering Wilders' death.
 The Dutch ambassador's response was: "The call for the death of Mr Wilders is a very emotional one, which in no way can be justified."

 Singapore issued a statement strongly condemning the film, with deputy prime minister Wong Kan Seng saying: "Freedom of expression does not give anyone the licence to insult another's religion or race."